JMDKC/personal-site-gatsby/content/posts/2021-08-02-waterfall-strawman.md

 That’s a tough set of truths to accept, as it means that being truly Agile, and working in a truly Agile environment will be a hard uphill battle for everyone.
 And that doing so will involve overriding some natural instincts, and persuading better-paid people to override theirs.
 Very often, it will be doomed to failure.
 Agile benefits may only be, as Taylor says, “tactical” - and maybe we should be happy with that.

 A more achievable conclusion for me is - the next time I see one of those graphs with the bad old Waterfall staircase on the left, and the nice new Agile loops on the right - I’ll give it an eye roll.
 The easy dichotomy is not so easy.
 It’s not a comparison of competing ideologies.
-I’d argue it's a battle between our instincts and our rational brain!
+I’d argue it depicts a battle many of us are fighting, between our instincts and our rational brain!